 The advent of modern technology has made networking with others as easy as turning on the computer; however, in-person networking still holds its allure and value.
 Here are four virtual and in-person strategies that can make networking with fellow agents possible!

 This is a great first step if you’re new to networking.
-Joining the National Association of Health Underwriters (NAHU) gives you access to a nationwide network of agents, professional development opportunities, discussion groups, educational resources, and more.
-You can also join a local NAHU chapter like the Pennsylvania Association of Health Underwriters (PAHU) and reap the benefits of more local connections.
+Joining the National Association of Benefits and Insurance Professionals (NABIP) — formerly the National Association of Health Underwriters (NAHU) — gives you access to a nationwide network of agents, professional development opportunities, discussion groups, educational resources, and more.
+You can also join a local NABIP chapter like the Pennsylvania Association of Health Underwriters (PAHU) and reap the benefits of more local connections.

-Organizations like NAHU and Ritter provide the conduit between you and other agents, helping you create the center of your networking web.
+Organizations like NABIP and Ritter provide the conduit between you and other agents, helping you create the center of your networking web.

 2. Utilize Social Media